Some riders love getting home after a hard ride on the track or trail and cleaning up their bike to a showroom shine.

 |

-Once you're satisfied the mud, muck, dirt and grease is broken up, rinse everything off again.
+After you break up and remove the mud, muck, dirt and grease, rinse everything off again.
 Check underneath too.
 You may be one of many people who forget to wash the bike's "back side."
-Check the underside of the frame and swingarm for any build-up.
+Check the underside of the frame and swingarm for build-up.

 Start with a heavy towel to sop up the excess water then switch to a smaller microfiber cloth to grab the remaining dampness and residual dirt and grease.
 Microfiber cloths also leave your bike water spot and streak free.
-Compressed air is useful to dry in tight areas you can't reach like around the engine and to blow water from electrical components.
+Use compressed air to dry in tight areas you can't reach like around the engine and to blow water from electrical components.

 Dirt Bike Cleaning Accessories